Research-grade peptides · Third-party tested

 Room temperature20–25°CDays only — avoid if possible

-All Pepta Labs peptides ship as lyophilized powder — the most stable form.
-Keep vials sealed and protected from light until ready for reconstitution.
+All Pepta Labs products ship as lyophilized powder — the most stable form for peptide reference materials.
+Keep vials sealed and protected from light and moisture.

 Common Mistakes